-Target Faces Chaos As Cash Registers Go Offline
+Target Cash Registers Back Online After Chaotic Nationwide Tech Failure

 Terrible video but had to share.
 Employees handing out chips.
 Starbucks handing out drinks.
 Customers offering their baskets to strangers trying to hold all of their items.
 Sometimes the most uncomfortable situations can actually bring out the best of human nature. #targetdown pic.twitter.com/iI3owraDoX— Hunter Sowards (@huntersowards3) June 15, 2019

-In some stores, Target employees got around the problem by keying in barcodes on their personal mobile phones.
+In some stores, Target employees got around the problem by keying in bar codes on their personal mobile phones.
 The checkout process was lengthy and trying, and a customer in Las Vegas offered her thanks to a worker who went through the trouble for her.

 "It took me almost an hour to check out just now.
 Honestly the only reason you still got my money was because of employee Kevarian at the Blue Diamond Las Vegas location.
 He manually entered in every one of my items and was patient," wrote the Twitter user.